Identifying Australian Flying Termites From Ants

 In fact, over 90% of flying termites never get a nest started, even in bushland.
 There may be plenty of wood from fallen branches and the soil may be moist from summer rains… but if it then dries up, without moisture, it fails.
 Just as well, or we’d be overrun with white ant attack.

 Having Termite Monitors around your home helps you see when termites have arrived, much better than finding termite wings.
+If you need to kill termites quickly and stop the damage, you need Termikill.

 Questions & Answers